 Everything we do aligns with the “Take Back Our Streets” mission under PPN 002.

-By working with us, organisations are also supporting a female-owned micro business, contributing towards supplier diversity and inclusive procurement goals that are increasingly recognised within public sector and corporate social value frameworks.
+By working with me, organisations are also choosing to support a female-owned micro business.
+Alongside creating meaningful community impact, this can also contribute towards supplier diversity and social value commitments that are increasingly recognised within public sector and corporate tender frameworks.